rzulian/gaia-site-1/README.md

 ## Front-end

 There is a dedicated front folder, which is an independent module.
-You need to run npm install there too!
+You need to run `yarn install` there too!

 ## Testing locally

 You will need to create a `.env` file in the project folder, in which you specify a custom domain like localhost.
 You can use another domain, but you need to add it to /etc/hosts as a local domain.

-You also need to setup nginx, and maybe remove the /etc/nginx/sites-enabled/default!
+You **may** also need to setup nginx / remove the /etc/nginx/sites-enabled/default!

 ## Environment